openlayers/docs/library/overlays.rst

 Overlays
 ========

-OpenLayers allows you to lay many different types of data on top of its various data sources.
-Currently, there are two main ways of displaying vector feature overlays in OpenLayers, each with benefits and drawbacks.
+OpenLayers 2allows you to lay many different types of data on top of its various data sources.
+Currently, there are two main ways of displaying vector feature overlays in OpenLayers 2, each with benefits and drawbacks.
 This document seeks to describe the differences, and ways in which each can be used.

 Overlay Basics
 --------------

-There are two different types of feature rendering in OpenLayers.
-One type is the OpenLayers :ref:`vector-overlays` support, which uses vector drawing capabilities in the browser (SVG, VML, or Canvas) to display data.
-The other type is the OpenLayers :ref:`marker-overlays` support.
+There are two different types of feature rendering in OpenLayers 2.
+One type is the OpenLayers 2 :ref:`vector-overlays` support, which uses vector drawing capabilities in the browser (SVG, VML, or Canvas) to display data.
+The other type is the OpenLayers 2 :ref:`marker-overlays` support.
 This type of layer displays HTML image objects inside the DOM.

 In general, the Vector layer provides more capabilities, with the ability to draw lines, polygons, and more.
-The Vector-based Layers are better maintained, and are the place where most new OpenLayers development is taking place.
+The Vector-based Layers are better maintained, and are the place where most new OpenLayers 2 development is taking place.
 There is more support for various styling options, and more configurability over layer behavior and interactions with remote servers.

 However, the Markers layer is maintained for backwards compatibility, because there are some things you can not do with vectors as they are currently implemented, and they provide a different type of interface for event registration.

 .. _vector-overlays: